 For example, it wasn’t that long ago that the U.S. Occupational Safety & Health Administration issued a warning that formaldehyde, a popular hair smoothing ingredient, can cause breathing difficulty, eye damage (including blindness) and even cancer.
 And the EWG found that adolescent girls’ bodies are contaminated with chemicals commonly used in cosmetics and body care products

-So, not to be an alarmist, but the point should be made that we all must be educated consumers.
+So, not to be an alarmist, but as educated consumers, why not take precautions?
 While I can’t make the financial decision for you whether to use natural hair products or not (some of them are pricey AF!), it’s always good to know some good natural and organic alternatives.

 These are safer haircare products I highly recommend: